 - 2.1.1 The Championship Director shall be in overall operational charge of the Championships and be approved by the IGC.
 He shall have a Deputy Director and Technical Officials to assist him.
 The Championship Director is responsible for good management and the smooth and safe running of the Championships. - a.
 He shall make operational decisions in accordance with the rules of the Sporting Code and of the Championships.
-The decisions shall be published without delay in writing on the Official Information Board in the Briefing Hangar. - He may penalise or disqualify a competitor for misconduct or infringement of the rules. - c.
-He shall give evidence to the International Jury if requested. - d.
+The decisions shall be published without delay in writing on the Official Information Board in the Briefing Hangar. - He may penalise or disqualify a competitor for misconduct or infringement of the rules. - He shall give evidence to the International Jury if requested. - d.
 He shall publish the officially accepted entry list, issue daily results with the minimum of delay, and report the full results to his NAC and to FAI. - 2.1.2 The Director or his named deputy shall be available at the contest site at all times while Championships flying is in progress. - 2.1.3 The names of the Championships Director, the Deputy Director, the Task Setter, the Chief Scorer, and the Meteorologist will be published in the Local Procedures. - 2.2 STEWARDS AND JURY MEMBERS Stewards and Jury Members may not be competitors, nor hold any operational position in the organisation.

-The Stewards and Jury Members must understand and speak English and possess a thorough knowledge of: the FAI Sporting Code, General Section, Section 3 including Annex A, the FAI International Jury Members Handbook, and the Local Procedures for the Championships.
-The Stewards and Jury will be named in the Local Procedures.
+The Stewards and Jury Members must understand and speak English and possess a thorough knowledge of: the FAI Sporting Code, General Section, Section 3 including Annex A, the FAI Jury Guidelines, and the Local Procedures for the Championships.
+The Stewards | and Jury will be named in the Local Procedures.

 - 2.2.1 Stewards The IGC Bureau shall nominate a Chief Steward, at least one year prior to the event, plus at least one other Steward, of nationalities different from that of the Organisers, except that in the event of a last minute failure to attend, a replacement Steward of any nationality and acceptable to the other Stewards may be invited. - a.
 The nominations shall be approved by IGC. - b.
-One Steward shall be present at the contest site throughout all major operational activities including during the official training period.
+One Steward shall be present at the contest site throughout all major operational activities including during the official training period. - c.
+IGC is responsible for the travel and living expenses of the Chief Steward and any other Steward acting as Chief Steward.
+Expenses of the other Steward(s) acting in their normal capacities are the responsibility of the Organisers.